Merthyr Tydfil: Notable people

-Other notable residents have included poet and author Mike Jenkins (his son Ciaran mentioned above) and daughter Plaid Cymru politician Bethan Jenkins; poet, journalist, and Welsh Nationalist Harri Webb; General Secretary of the PCS trade union Mark Serwotka; poet, author, and Welsh language activist Meic Stephens; poet, author, and journalist Grahame Davies; and current head of Network Rail Andrew Haines.
+Other notable residents have included poet and author Mike Jenkins (his son Ciaran mentioned above) and daughter Plaid Cymru politician Bethan Jenkins; poet, journalist, and Welsh nationalist Harri Webb; National Patriotic Front and Free Wales Army organiser Gethin ap Gruffydd; General Secretary of the PCS trade union Mark Serwotka; poet, author, and Welsh language activist Meic Stephens; poet, author, and journalist Grahame Davies; and current head of Network Rail Andrew Haines.
 Sam Hughes began his career as a noted player of the ophicleide in the Cyfarthfa Brass Band.
 One of the first two Labour MPs to be elected to parliament was the Scot Keir Hardie, for Merthyr Tydfil constituency.

 Notable descendants of Merthyr include the singer-songwriter Katell Keineg, whose mother is from Merthyr, the "Chariots of Fire" athlete Harold Abrahams' mother Esther Isaacs, and the grandfather of Rolf Harris.
 The 1970s juvenile group The Osmonds traced its ancestry to Merthyr.

 Lady Charlotte Guest, publisher and translator, married ironmaster John Josiah Guest in 1833 and moved to his mansion in Dowlais, where she lived for many years.
 There she translated the stories of the Mabinogion in 1838–1845 and 1877.